Post Overview: Best things to do in New York City in September

 Superhero Festival

 Anyone visiting NYC in September with kids needs to make time to check out the Superhero Festival put on by the New York State of Mind (NYSoM) organization.
+Hosting their 6th annual Superhero Festival, both adults and kids can partake in the fun.

+Expect to find your favorite superhero walking around for a photo op, activities, and games setup, and most importantly, the create-your-own-superhero station.
 The festival takes place this September in NYC at Evergreen Park out in Queens.
-It’s an event the whole family can enjoy and it’s completely free.
+It’s an event the whole family can enjoy, and it’s completely free.

 Partake in Summer on the Hudson

 Summer on the Hudson is an annual festival put on by NYC Parks in collaboration with the Riverside Park Conservancy.
-There are endless activities all summer long to partake in for both kids and adults alike so adding this to your NYC itinerary during September is a no-brainer.
+There are endless activities all summer long to partake in for both kids and adults alike, so adding this to your NYC itinerary during September is a no-brainer.

-The activities include things like movie showings, musical performances and Tai-Chi lessons.
+The activities include things like movie showings, musical performances, and Tai Chi lessons.
 There’s a full PDF schedule available for you to survey the options and choose which you’d like to participate in.
-Luckily all the fun events that take place on the Hudson are free and easy to join.
+Luckily, all the fun events that take place on the Hudson are free and easy to join.

-If scheduling isn’t your style and you’re more go with the flow consider following Summer on the Hudson’s social media pages.
-This way you’ll get consistent reminders as to that day’s activities.
+If scheduling isn’t your style and you’re more go-with-the-flow, consider following Summer on the Hudson’s social media pages.
+This way, you’ll get consistent reminders as to that day’s activities.
 September in NYC has never been more eventful!

 Some events to look forward to this September in New York City: